GitLab Query Language (GLQL)

 Syntax

-The syntax of GLQL is composed of two parts:
+The syntax of GLQL is a superset of YAML that consists of:

-• The query: Expressions joined together with a logical operator, such as AND.
+• The query parameter: Expressions joined together with a logical operator, such as AND.

 A GLQL block is defined in Markdown as a code block, similar to other code blocks like Mermaid.